 Another stronger security feature is SiteGround’s anti-malware bot.
 This program interferes with any attacks aimed at your site.
 That way, you have multiple layers of support.

-Moreover, SiteGround also offers a unique solution in its security plugin.
-If you don’t want to constantly toggle settings on your host’s screen, this integrated plugin can give you access straight from the WordPress dashboard.
+Moreover, SiteGround also offers a unique solution in its security A plugin is a software component that adds specific features and functionality to your WordPress website.
+Esse...
+More.
+If you don’t want to constantly toggle settings on your host’s screen, this integrated plugin can give you access straight from the In WordPress, the Dashboard is a central hub for managing a website's content and settings.
+It is the first sc...
+More.

 3. Customer Support and Pricing